 osu! builds from the Stable release stream.

 Stable is the most recent version of osu! that is not on test phase.
-It currently renders through OpenGL 3.x, that allows Wine to get the same performance as on Windows.
-It needs .NET Framework 4.5+ to work.
+It currently renders through OpenGL 3.x, that allows Wine to get the same performance as Windows.
+It needs .NET Framework 4.0+ to work.

-There are also Beta and Cutting edge release streams that allow to test the latest development features.
-However they change frecuently and older versions of them get rapidly obsolete.
-Its compatibility level on Wine is currently the same as Stable.
+There are also the Beta and Cutting edge release streams that allow to test the latest development features.
+However they change frequently and older versions get obsolete quickly.
+Its compatibility level on Wine is usually the same as Stable.

 Everything seems to work fine (every gamemode and mods, multiplayer and online fuctionality), no major glitches and crashes can be found

 There are rows of squares or triangles in any part of the screen, the settings menu works correctly but the bar that separates each section has no text and you can not select a section, the same thing happens with the song selector in the start menu , for some reason, the buttons of ''play, pause, select song, stop'' do not appear but the progress bar of the song does, but it is very strange since it is floating, it now show up properly after using workaround

 These workaround is worked for me, but it should work with all across the version of the game